Kristina01111000/lavendersite/README.md

-email her on tuesday: ask about bundles working, update on newsletter, podcast?
+email her on thursday: ask about bundles working, update on newsletter, podcast?, any issues with square working with woocommerce?